Don't Mess With My Choo's

 Samantha Rolleston, Grade 6, Camberwell South Primary School

-Excellence In Writing Award in the 'Top Secret 2016' competition
+Excellence Award in the 'Top Secret 2016' competition

 I slam my locker shut creating a loud echo throughout the hallways of Clementon High School.
 I turn around and see Becca my bestie.
 She waddles over to me in her new black and white Jimmy Choo shoes.